 5 Effective Ways to Get More Out of Your Portable Oxygen Concentrator

 1. Consider buying additional batteries.

 Having an extra battery is extremely important when trying to get more out of your POC.
-An extra battery can be the difference between having to an event early to staying for the finale.
+An extra battery can be the difference between having to leave an event early versus staying for the finale.
 This applies particularly to patients with much increased flow rates that don’t tend to get as much battery life.

 2. Keep spare batteries fully charged and do not forget to rotate them.